zha-ng/EZSP-Firmware/EByte-E180-Z120B/README.md

-### Compatible with Elelabs-ELR023

-**Flashing custom firmwares may void your warranty.
-Use at your own Risk!!!**
+# EByte-E180-Z120B

+**EByte-E180-Z120B** comes with a proprietary firmware.
+To update it with an EZSP based firmware you have to use a SWD Flasher at least once to upload the bootloader.
+When uploading the bootloader for the very 1st time, use the _combined.s37_ image.
+How to program the bootloader is out of the scope, however how-to updates are welcome.
+See https://github.com/myelin/arduino-cmsis-dap and [Open On-Chip Debugger](http://openocd.org/)

-#### efr32mg1b-bootloader
+## efr32mg1b-bootloader

-- EFR32MG13P target
+- EFR32MG1B target
-- Standalone Bootloader
 - NCP UART TX --> PA0
 - NCP UART RC <-- PA1
-- Version: 1.10.3
+- Version 1.10.3
-- no DCDC
+- DCDC

-#### efr32mg13p-v8-676-sw-115200
+## efr32mg1b-v8-676-57600

-- EFR32MG13P target
+- EFR32MG1B target
-- NCP Software flow control, 115200 baudrate
 - NCP UART TX --> PA0
 - NCP UART RC <-- PA1
 - EZSP Version 8
 - EmberZNet 6.7.6
-- no DCDC

-#### efr32mg13p-v8-676-sw-57600
-- EFR32MG13P target
-- NCP Software flow control, 57600 baudrate
-- NCP UART TX --> PA0
-- NCP UART RC <-- PA1
-- EZSP Version 8
-- EmberZNet 6.7.6
-- no DCDC
+- DCDC